Skip to contents

 The axes selected: an argument passed to scores.

-The names of the panel and prepanel functions.
+The name of the panel function.

 aspect